This post may contain affiliate links which means we make a commission at no extra cost to you

 If you are a little stuck for time and are looking for half day trips from Dublin.
 Why not try Powerscourt waterfall?

-The Great Sugar Loaf is a fantastic half day trip from Dublin for those travelling by car.
-The Sugar Loaf is an isolated mountain that can be seen all over east wicklow.
+The Great Sugar Loaf is another fantastic half day trip from Dublin for those travelling by car.
+The Sugar Loaf is an isolated mountain that can be seen all over east Wicklow.

 The hike takes 1 hour to climb the shorter route and 2 and half hours to hike the longer trail.

 The top of the mountain presents views of the Irish Coast, endless green fields and a wider view of the Wicklow mountain range.